kenrduffy/SO-SCL/README.md

 The following should be cited in association with results from this code.

+1) P. Yuan, M. Medard, K. Galligan, K. R. Duffy.
+"Soft-output (SO) GRAND and Iterative Decoding to Outperform LDPC Codes".
+IEEE Trans.
+Wireless Commun., 2025.
-1) P. Yuan, K. R. Duffy & M. Médard.
+2) P. Yuan, K. R. Duffy & M. Médard.
 "Near-optimal generalized decoding of Polar-like codes.", IEEE ISIT, 2024.
-2) P. Yuan, K. R. Duffy & M. Médard.
+3) P. Yuan, K. R. Duffy & M. Médard.
 "Soft-output successive cancellation list decoding", IEEE Transactions on Information Theory, 71 (2), 1007–1017, 2025.

 In this implementation, a polar-like code is characterized by four parameters: n, k, frz, and dCons.